 During the time of the western migration, Chimney Rock was substantially higher.
-Wind, erosion and lightning has cut down its height over the years, although the exact amount is disputed.
+Natural weathering, erosion, and lightning have cut down its height over the years, although the exact amount is disputed.

 Throughout the years, Chimney Rock has been called by many different names.